Fornication/Arkays-Commandment/README.md

 - This can be caused by Window's Display Scaling feature.
 This usually is set to above 100% when using very large (32 inch++) sized monitors and TVs.
 There are two solutions to this

-- Set the display scaling back to 100% in the Screen Resolution Settings for Windows
+	- Set the display scaling back to 100% in the Screen Resolution Settings for Windows -or
-- Edit the mod SSE Display Tweaks.
+	- Edit the mod **High performance configuration for SSE Display Tweaks**, specifically the file named SSEDisplayTweaks.ini
 		- Under `[Render]`
 			- Set Fullscreen to `True`
 			- Set Borderless to `False`

 ## Removing the Modlist